 Now and soon

-Ornament, my first poetry collection, received the 2016 Vassar Miller Prize, and is out as of April 2017 from the University of North Texas Press.
+Ornament, winner of the 2016 Vassar Miller Prize, was released in April 2017 by the University of North Texas Press.
 You can order a copy from UNT Press or from Powell’s, or from your favorite indy bookseller.
-Signed copies will be available here shortly.